 Also, the fact that the Texas lawsuit was successful in forcing the administration's hand on Remain in Mexico also means that a similar lawsuit requiring the re-implementation of Title 42 could succeed.

-Immigrant Detention - Prior to the implementation of Title 42, immigrant detention had grown to historic levels, reaching a daily average in excess of 50,000 people by the .
-As summary expulsions became the rule under Title 42, detention numbers fell dramatically - reaching a low of (though the hundreds of millions of dollars as the result of mandatory minimums written into their contracts!).
+Immigrant Detention - Prior to the implementation of Title 42, immigrant detention had grown to historic levels, reaching a daily average in excess of 50,000 people by the end of FY 2019.
+As summary expulsions became the rule under Title 42, detention numbers fell dramatically - reaching a low of 13,941 in March of 2021 (though the private companies still got paid hundreds of millions of dollars as the result of mandatory minimums written into their contracts!).
 The end of Title 42 means that immigrant detention will increase.
-Indeed, detention has since Biden took office, even if it remains well below the historic levels of the Trump administration.
+Indeed, detention has already increased since Biden took office, even if it remains well below the historic levels of the Trump administration.

 In the Department of Homeland Security's FY 2022 budget, the administration sought, and received, funding to hold a daily average of 34,000 people in ICE detention - the majority of such detention being in privately run facilities.